Upside-down flag at Justice Alito's home another blow for Supreme Court under fire

 “We’re talking about a fundamental bedrock American value about peaceful transfer of power, about elections,” said Tony Carrk, executive director of Accountable.US, a progressive watchdog organization.
 “It’s just the integrity of the democratic process.”

-Several Democrats in Congress called for Alito to recuse himself from Trump-related cases.
+Several Democrats in Congress, including Senate Judiciary Chairman Dick Durbin and House Minority Leader Hakeem Jeffries, called for Alito to recuse himself from Trump-related cases.
 Justices can and do voluntarily recuse themselves, but those are their own individual calls and they aren't subject to review.

 There was no indication Alito would do so.
 He did not respond to a request for comment sent through the court’s public information office.